Whaling Operators Around The World Can Be Stopped In Less Than 7 Minutes From Detection By A Future Advanced Fleet

 When the Faroese and Japanese whalers made intervention difficult for the Sea Shepherd Conservation Society, to the point intervention was not undertaken (at least in recent years), we decided that it was time to get real creative to take on the fight ourselves - and that didn't mean anything simple by any stretch of the imagination.
 We had to come up with the ultimate enforcement ship, tactics and tools that can manage or if needed could outrun hostile ships and enforce any law that had to be enforced and some of these solutions have to be custom designed.
 And no matter the speed, range of threat posed by the whalers, or any other vessel, the future Advanced Capability Fleet (ACF) will deny illegal operations using a strategy that will be announced at a future date.
 It's been mentioned before as the Enhanced Distributed Persistent Anti-Whaling Area Control Strategy (EDP-AWACS).

-Since the International Marine Mammal Conservation Society’s founding, we’ve always looked for ways to ‘overwhelm’ the whalers – whether that was done at short range or from a standoff distance, and now as technology increases, new over the horizon capabilities will be used.
-Now we can continue to discuss these capabilities, and we will, however, we need to get them deployed as soon as possible so we are accelerating this effort and asking for your support to field them.
+Since the International Marine Mammal Conservation Society’s founding, we’ve always looked for ways to ‘overwhelm’ the whalers, as well as poachers on-shore – whether that was done at short range or from a standoff distance, and now as technology increases, new over the horizon capabilities will be used.
+Now we can continue to discuss these capabilities, and we will, however, we need to get them deployed as soon as possible so we are accelerating this effort and asking for your support to field these new technologies and capabilities.

 We’re taking steps to raise the necessary funds to finish design, start model testing, and then begin construction for several vessels.
 It is extremely important that we can protect marine wildlife from illegal activities by Illegal, Unreported, and Unregulated fishing fleets, oil spills, fishing fleet swarms, whaling, increased marine plastics and debris, and other unforeseen events as well as performing our general mission (learn more about our mission to ensure wherever we fly, sail and operate – the poaching stops).
 The following list of vessels is capable in a variety of ways (so they will require their own page to provide detailed information).